topology (point-set topology, point-free topology)

 Analysis Theorems

-Topological spaces equipped with extra property and structure form the fundament of much of geometry.
+Topological spaces equipped with extra properties and structure form the fundament of much of geometry.
 For instance a topological space locally isomorphic to a Cartesian space is a manifold.
 A topological space equipped with a notion of smooth functions into it is a diffeological space.
 The intersection of these two notions is that of a smooth manifold on which differential geometry is based.
 And so on.

 We present first the